-You'll see inflatables and lights galore on house after house in this neighborhood.
-Photo by Sergii Rodionov via Flickr.
+You'll see giant lights galore on house after house in Dyker Heights, Brooklyn.
+Photo by Alex Fitzpatrick via Flickr

-While there are other impressive holiday light displays in New York City, New Jersey, and on Long Island, nothing in the tristate area compares with Dyker Heights.
-It's not that each individual house is so spectacular (although a few truly are); it's the overwhelming number of Christmas displays in a single area.
-It's block after block of twinkling lights, illuminated inflatables, animatronic figures, giant Nutcrackers and one insanely massive Santa.
+While there are other impressive holiday light displays in New York City, New Jersey, and on Long Island, nothing in the tri-state area compares with the Dyker Heights Christmas lights.
+It's not that each house is so spectacular (although a few truly are); it's the overwhelming number of Christmas lights in a single area.
+It's block after block of twinkling lights, illuminated inflatables, animatronic figures, giant Nutcrackers, and one insanely massive Santa.

 While the hot spot is 11th to 13th Avenues between 83rd and 86th Streets, there are more spectacular houses further out—if you know where to look.
-Tony Muia, owner of A Slice of Brooklyn Bus Tours, knows where all the gems are.
-On his 3½-hour Christmas lights guided tour, my daughter and I saw a bunch of displays we missed last year, including Sam the Greek's outrageous three-story home, which was one of the best in the area.
-We also saw the displays in Bay Ridge, which, though not as amazing overall, were still impressive.
-Plus our wonderful guide Angela shared info about many of the families who mount these displays year after year along with tidbits about her home borough, all in an authentic Brooklyn accent that charmed the tourists (my daughter and I were the only New Yorkers on the sold-out bus).
+Tony Muia, the owner of A Slice of Brooklyn Bus Tours, knows where all the gems are.
+On his 3½-hour Dyker Heights Christmas lights guided tour, you'll see the neighborhood highlights, plus some outliers, including Sam the Greek's outrageous three-story home, one of the best in the area.
+You pass the displays in Bay Ridge, which, though not as amazing overall, are still impressive, and learn tidbits about many of the families who mount these displays year after year along with some Brooklyn borough history.

-If you live in New York and hate the idea of taking a guided tour of anything here, you may want to make an exception for the Christmas Lights Tour, especially if you don't own a car.
-It's $50 for adults and $40 for children younger than 12 (I really wish they offered a family rate), but you don't have the expense and hassle of renting a car, navigating your way out there and—hardest of all—finding parking afterward.
-Plus, you learn lots of cool details—how it all began back in the '80s with Lucy Spata's house, how her neighbors initially complained but now they try to one-up her—and watch vintage Christmas TV specials on the bus, which picks up and drops off near Union Square.
+If you live in New York and hate the idea of taking a guided tour of anything here, you may want to make an exception for this tour, especially if you don't own a car.
+It's $55 for adults and $45 for children ages 12 and under, but you don't have the expense and hassle of renting a car, navigating your way out there, and—hardest of all—finding parking.
+Plus, you learn lots of cool details: how it all began back in the '80s with Lucy Spata's house, how her neighbors initially complained but now they try to one-up her—and you watch vintage Christmas TV specials on the bus, which picks up and drops off near Union Square.
 Tours begin Thursday, December 1, and run nightly through Friday, December 30, except Christmas Eve and Christmas Day.

-Read about other things to do in Dyker Heights or find family-friendly restaurants near the displays.
+Read about other things to do around the area, or find family-friendly restaurants near the displays.